Proptero Funding - Private Hard Money Lender logo

 Nationwide mortgage lender offering home purchase and refinance loans including FHA, VA, conventional, and jumbo mortgages with in-house operations and local loan officer support.

-Best for: Home buyers seeking pre-approval with local, in-person loan officer guidance in major markets, Military service members and veterans qualifying for VA loan programs with transparent, process-driven support
+Profile signals: Home buyers seeking pre-approval with local, in-person loan officer guidance in major markets, Military service members and veterans qualifying for VA loan programs with listed, process-driven support

 RoseRock Capital Fund logo